Resolution-robust Large Mask Inpainting with Fourier Convolutions: Experiments

-\textbf{Loss~} We verify that the high receptive field design of the perceptual loss---implemented with Dilated convolutions---indeed improves the quality of inpainting (\tab{ablation-loss}).
-For each variant of a loss, we performed a search for the weight coefficient to ensure the fair evaluation.
-The design choice beyond using dilation layers appears important.
-In our case, the segmentation network appeared to be a better base model for perceptual loss compared to the classification one.
+\textbf{Loss~} We verify that the high receptive field of the perceptual loss---implemented with Dilated convolutions---indeed improves the quality of inpainting (\tab{ablation-loss}).
+The pretext problem and the design choice beyond using dilation layers also prove to be important.
+For each loss variant, we performed a weight coefficient search to ensure a fair evaluation.

 \textbf{Masks generation~} Wider training masks improve inpainting of both wide and narrow holes for LaMa (ours) and RegionWise~\cite{ma2019region} (Table~\ref{tab:ablation-masks}).
 However, wider masks may make results worse, which is the case for DeepFill v2~\cite{yu2019free} and EdgeConnect~\cite{nazeri2019edgeconnect} on narrow masks.
 We hypothesize that this difference is caused by specific design choices~(e.g.~high receptive field of a generator or loss functions) that make a method more or less suitable for inpainting of both narrow and wide masks at the same time.